It's My Life – The Album

-It's My Life (also known as It's My Life – The Album) is the debut album by German DJ/production team Sash!, released on 25 August 1997 via Multiply and Polygram labels.
-Three singles were released from the album: "Encore Une Fois", "Ecuador" and "Stay".
+It's My Life (also known as It's My Life – The Album) is the debut album by German DJ/production team Sash!, released in June 1997 via the Multiply and PolyGram labels.
+Four singles were released from the album: "It's My Life", "Encore une fois", "Ecuador" and "Stay".
 Two versions of the album exist, a one-disc version and a later version with a second disc featuring remixes.
 The album was certified platinum in the UK.